Introduction

 What is clear is that this model is completing the sentence and adding other common internet metadata.

 Continuing the above example, a model trained with RLHF (and other post-training tools), would answer the question very differently.
-Asking Tülu 3 405B the same question “The president of the united states in 2006 was,” is says concisely:
+Asking Tülu 3 405B the same question “The president of the united states in 2006 was,” it says concisely:

 George W. Bush was the president of the United States in 2006.
 He served two terms in office, from January 20, 2001, to January 20, 2009.

 Modern research has established RLHF as a general method to integrate subtle stylistic and related behavioral features into the models.
-Compared to other techniques for post-training, such as instruction finetuning, RLHF generalizes far better across domains [7] [8] – helping create effective general purpose models.
+Compared to other techniques for post-training, such as instruction fine-tuning, RLHF generalizes far better across domains [7] [8] – helping create effective general-purpose models.

 Intuitively, this can be seen in how the optimization techniques are applied.
-Instruction finetuning is training the model to predict the next certain token when the text preceding is close to examples it has seen.
+Instruction fine-tuning is training the model to predict the next certain token when the text preceding is close to examples it has seen.
 It is optimizing the model to more regularly output specific features in text.
 This is a per-token update.

 RLHF on the other hand tunes the responses on the response level rather than looking at the next token specifically.
 Additionally, it is telling the model what a better response looks like, rather than a specific response it should learn.
 RLHF also shows a model which type of response it should avoid, i.e. negative feedback.
 The training to achieve this is often called a contrastive loss function and is referenced throughout this book.